-VT.
-LBR 5001-2.
+RULE 5001-2.
 CLERK - OFFICE HOURS; LOCATION; WEBSITE.

-(a) Hours and Place for On-Site Filing and Access to Records.

-Petitions and all other documents may be filed or reviewed on-site in the Bankruptcy Clerk's Office located at 11 Elmwood Avenue, Burlington, Vermont.
-Petitions and all other documents may also be reviewed in the U.S. District Court Clerk's Office at 151 West Street, Rutland, Vermont.
-Office hours in both locations are Monday through Friday, 8:30 a.m. to 5:00 p.m., except on federal holidays.

-(b) Mailing Address, Physical Location, and Telephone Number.
+- (a) Hours and Place for On-Site Filing and Access to Records.
+Petitions and all other documents may be filed or reviewed on-site in the Clerk's Office located at either 11 Elmwood Avenue, Burlington, Vermont or 151 West Street, Rutland, Vermont.
+Office hours in both locations are Monday through Friday, 8:30 a.m. to 5:00 p.m., except on federal holidays. - (b) Mailing Address, Physical Location, and Telephone Number.
 The mailing address for the Clerk's Office is P.O.
 Box 1663, Burlington, VT 05402-1663.
 The physical location of the Clerk's Office is 11 Elmwood Avenue, Room 240, Burlington, VT 05401.
-The telephone number for the Clerk's Office is (802) 657-6400.
+The telephone number for the Clerk's Office is (802) 657-6400. - (c) Website.

-(c) Website.

 The Court's website provides information about the Clerk's Office, these Rules, general information about bankruptcy, issued decisions of this Court, instructions for how to schedule a hearing, and instructions about how to file cases electronically and use CM/ECF.
-All information provided on the Court's website may be viewed online in the Clerk's Office during normal business hours.
+The Court's website may be accessed in the Clerk's Office during normal business hours.
 See paragraph (a) above.

-VT.
-LBR 5001-3.
+RULE 5001-3.
 CLERK - PUBLIC ACCESS TO RECORDS.

 (a) Hours of Electronic Filing and Public Access to Court Electronic Records.
 The Clerk accepts electronically filed documents and provides access to these documents on the Court's website via Public Access to Court Electronic Records ("PACER"), 24 hours per day, seven days per week.
 At any time, PACER subscribers may read, download, store, and print the full content of all filed documents remotely, except for documents to which the Court has restricted access pursuant to a Court order (sometimes referred to as "documents under seal").
-See Vt.
-LBR 9018-1.
+See Local Rule 9018-1.
 Court records regarding closed and pending cases are also available through CM/ECF.
 Federal law prohibits use of the information posted on CM/ECF or otherwise made available by the Clerk's Office in any way that violates any person's privacy.